 The roots of burnout run deep but are usually hidden from view, making it difficult to detect in others before it’s too late.
-In the second post in our series, Lindsay Troxell, Director, Knowledge Labs® Professional Development, discusses how to prevent burnout from damaging the foundation of your team.
+In the second post in our series, our Practice Management Team discusses how to prevent burnout from damaging the foundation of your team.

 I recently had to have a tree removed from my front yard.
 This tree had been slowly, silently growing right in front of me for a long time, essentially unnoticed – that is, until its root system started encroaching on the foundation of my house and I realized I needed to do something immediately before serious damage set in.